 They simply learned to take action despite their fears because they knew the reward was worth it.

 We tend to exaggerate risks and rationalize why we should stay put.

 This is known as the negativity bias, a survival mechanism that helped us avoid getting eaten by saber-toothed tigers.
 Nowadays, we don't have to worry about being devoured by wild animals, but we still default to this negativity bias whenever we're faced with change or uncertainty.
 This has major drawbacks.
 Focusing on fear drains your energy, making creative thinking and problem-solving nearly impossible.

-Amelia Earhart, the first woman to embark on a solo flight across the Atlantic, echoes this sentiment:
+Amelia Earhart, the first woman to embark on a solo flight across the Atlantic, echoed this sentiment: